-We also had the opportunity to obtain partial data from a third patient, V.D., who was not well enough to complete the entire experiment, and we include the available copies (note the two right-handed daisies, in which the daisy head was drawn first) in Figure 8.
-V.D. suffered a right middle cerebral artery infarction at age 70 and scored 37/100 (mild to moderate neglect) on the bedside battery.
-Interestingly, V.D., has strong viewer-centered neglect, as is manifest in her omission of the entire pot and the unusual pot completion in the two right-handed daisies when the pot is on the viewer-left.
-She also omits the left of the pot and the daisies on the viewer-left in the inverted case.
-Her pattern might be accounted for by a strong, perhaps even sole, contribution of viewer-centered neglect (see Figure 5 for 100% viewer-centered neglect), with the constraint of temporal order of daisy head first.
-Unfortunately, we do not have the full complement of her data to evaluate the exact fit of the model to all the data.
+We also had the opportunity to obtain partial data from a third patient VD who was not well enough to complete the entire experiment.
+On every trial, VD copied the daisy head first and omitted petals of the daisy head, and we include her rightfacing daisy in Figure 8b.
+VD suffered a right middle cerebral artery infarction at age 70 and scored 37/100 (mild to moderate neglect) on the bedside battery.
+Interestingly, VD, has strong viewer-center neglect as manifest in her omission of the entire pot when it occupies a left position in viewer-coordinates.
+Her pattern might be accounted for by a strong, perhaps even sole, contribution of viewer-neglect (see Figure 5 for100% viewer-centered neglect) with the constraint of temporal order of daisy head first.
+Unfortunately, we do not have the full complement of her data to evaluate the exact fit of the model to her data.
+Behrmann and Plaut

-As is evident from the above discussion, both Patients J.M. and G.S. show the simultaneous effect of viewerand object-based neglect when copying upright and misoriented daisies, and the implemented algorithm, with differential weighting of these two frames, succeeds, for the most part, in accounting for their performance.
-When the algorithm fails, it does so in similar ways for the two patients (and for V.D. too), and the failures are instructive.
+As is evident from the above discussion, both patients JM and GS show the simultaneous effect of view- and object-based neglect when copying upright and misoriented daisies and the implemented algorithm, with weighting of these two frames, succeeds for the most part in accounting for their performance.
+When the algorithm fails, it does so in similar ways for the two patients, and the failures are instructive.
 For both patients, the model does not adequately cope with the left stem and/or leaf.
-The model tends to omit the leaf. whereas J.M. tends to preserve it, as does G.S., either by drawing it in on the appropriate side or by contrapositioning it.
-This discrepancy between the model and the patients suggests that there is something unusual about the left stem/leaf.
+The model tends to omit the leaf whereas JM tends to preserve it as does GS, either by drawing it in on the appropriate side or by contrapositioning it.
+This discrepancy between the model and patients suggests that there is something unusual about the left stem/leaf.
 One possibility is that because of the relative length of the stem and because of the symmetry of the two leaves, the stem/leaf becomes somewhat resistant to neglect.
-The possible benefit afforded by perceptual organization in offsetting the impact of neglect is also relevant with regard to other components of the hierarchy.
-For example, we have not made allowance for the neglect of strokes that make up the pot or that make up the petal or the leaf.
-Omission of these strokes, however, is not very common in neglect: Across all copies, we see an instance of this fragmentation in the left-facing daisy for G.S. in Figure 7A(i) and the incomplete daisy pot in Figure 7A(ii), as well as in the inverted pot for V.D.
-(Figure 8).
-We suggest that the unity of the elements may protect against the neglect-hence, the rather low frequency of this pattern.
-We take up further the issue of neglect and the benefits conferred by perceptual organization in the General Discussion section.
+The possible benefit afforded by perceptual organization is also relevant with regard to further fragmentation of components of the hierarchy.
+We have not made allowance for neglect of strokes that comprise the pot or that make up the petal or leaf.
+Omission of these strokes, however, is not very common in neglect.
+We take up the issue of contrapositioning and perceptual organization further in the General Discussion.

-The second discrepancy between model and patients is that of the omission of petals to the left of the daisy head when the head was drawn first.
-It appears that, contrary to our assumption about the absence of ordering effects, the temporal order may be relevant, especially when the subpart to be drawn is ambiguous in orientation and when left and right remain unconstrained.
-When the daisy head was drawn first, J.M., G.S., and a third patient, V.D., all omitted the petals on the left.
-When other subparts were drawn first, these same petals were not as strongly neglected.
-A clear prediction, then, is that, provided that the subparts have a well-defined orientation or other subparts are drawn first, this pattern of neglect will not be obtained.
-Aside from these limitations that show ways in which the patients and model diverge, the algorithm and assumptions provide a reasonable account of the mixture of viewer- and object-centered effects in the copying performance of two patients with hemispatial neglect and reflect the combined influence of spatial position defined in an object- and a viewer-centered reference frame.
+The second discrepancy between model and patients is that of the omission of petals to the left of the daisy head when the head is drawn first.
+It appears that, contrary to our assumption about absence of ordering effects, the temporal order may be relevant, especially when the subpart to be drawn is ambiguous in orientation and when left and right remain unconstrained.
+When the daisy head is drawn first, both JM, GS and a third patient, VD, all omit the petals on the viewer-defined left.
+When other subparts are drawn first, these same petals are not as strongly neglected.
+A clear prediction then is that, provided that the subparts have a well-defined orientation or other subparts are drawn first, this pattern of neglect will not be obtained.
+Aside from these limitations that show ways in which the patients and model diverge, the algorithm and assumptions provides a reasonable account of the mixture of viewer- and object-centered effects in the copying performance of two patients with hemispatial neglect and reflect the combined influence of spatial position defined in an object- and viewer-centered reference frame.